NetwerkErrer/Scripts/README.md

-Basic scripts to assist in enumeration using nmap and netexec.
+Basic scripts to assist in enumeration using nmap,feroxbuster, and netexec.